Self-consistent determination of the many-body state of ultracold bosonic atoms in a one-dimensional harmonic trap: Results

 In Fig.\,\ref{surf_fluct}, we display surface plots of the mean-square of quantum phase fluctuations $\langle \hat{\delta \phi}^2_{xx'} \rangle$ in the $x$--$x'$ plane for three different values of dimensionless interaction strength.
 We see two very distinct bulges that emerge even for small interaction, which grow in size with increasing interaction strength.
 The detailed shape and fine structure of the bulges corresponds to the shape and weight of the different orbitals in the self-consistent solution for the quantum field.
 The emergence of the bulges has the direct interpretation of the loss of phase coherence between distant parts of the cloud by phase fluctuations.
 This phase-phase-correlations induced phenomenon is conjugate to the coherence loss indicated by density-density correlations which was discussed in \cite{Kang}.

-Fig.\,\ref{fragm_fluct} shows the dependence of the maximum value of phase fluctuations $\Phi^2 := {\rm max}[\langle \hat {\delta \phi}^2_{xx'} \rangle]$ (measured at the top of the bulges in Fig.\,\ref{surf_fluct}), and of the degree of fragmentation $1-n_1$, as functions of the dimensionless interaction strength $g_0$.
+Fig.\,\ref{fragm_fluct} shows the dependence of the maximum value of phase fluctuations $\Phi^2 \coloneqq {\rm max}[\langle \hat {\delta \phi}^2_{xx'} \rangle]$ (measured at the top of the bulges in Fig.\,\ref{surf_fluct}), and of the degree of fragmentation $1-n_1$, as functions of the dimensionless interaction strength $g_0$.
 We recognize a very smooth, almost linear dependence of both quantities on $g_0$.
-The inset shows that their ratio slightly decreases with coupling strength (by about 15 \% over the range of $g_0$ investigated).
-We conjecture that this slight decrease is related to the increasing importance of density fluctuations contributing to the degree of fragmentation when one increases the coupling towards the boson-localized Tonks-Girardeau regime.
-The smooth dependence on $g_0$ we get is expected from the fact that we observed in our simulations that the shape of the orbitals does not change drastically by increasing the interaction strength.
+The inset however also shows that the dependence is more complicated than linear.
+The ratio $\Phi^2 / (1 - n_1)$ can be fitted rather well with an exponential function, which implies a complex relation between the maximal fluctuation value and the degree of fragmentation.
+On the other hand, the smooth dependence of $\Phi^2$ on $g_0$ we see in Fig.\,\ref{fragm_fluct} is expected from the fact that we observed in our calculations that the shape of the orbitals does not change drastically by increasing the interaction strength.

-Hence, we obtain as an important result that in our regime of moderate couplings the degree of fragmentation $1-n_1$ is a measure of the maximal strength of phase fluctuations.
-To gain further insight, in Fig.\,\ref{comparison}, we compare the phase fluctuations relative to the cloud center, $\langle \hat {\delta \phi}^2_{x0} \rangle$, with those obtained from the hydrodynamical limit of Bogoliubov theory, which read \cite{ho1999}

-Here, $R$ is the total length of the cloud, calculated from the domain in which the density of the gas is not zero, and $\mathrm{Ci}(x)=-\int_x^{\infty}\cos(t)dt/t$ is the Cosine integral function.

-The difference which manifests itself in Fig.\,\ref{comparison} is evident: The mean-field result does, in particular, not capture the distinct phase fluctuation maximum in the middle of the cloud which is due to the self-consistently obtained precise shape of the orbitals, and has a tendency to overestimate the magnitude of phase fluctuations.
-Moreover, the mean-field phase fluctuations saturate to an asymptotic value at the edge of the cloud for mean-field.
-On the other hand, we obtain that, rather, the fluctuations decrease again towards the boundaries of the cloud.
-As a result, self-consistent many-body physics predicts potentially {\em larger, more stable} 1D condensates, because distant regions of the cloud tend to remain more phase-correlated than in mean field.

-The emergence of the local phase-fluctuation maximum we observe within MCDTH is akin to the first-order correlation function dips obtained in Monte Carlo calculations for the Tonks-Girardeau limit of very strong interactions~\cite{Minguzzi}.
-The self-consistent approach MCDTH, similarly, therefore contains many-body correlations between field-operator modes with spatially inhomogeneous modulus, which mean field and local density approximations, by their construction, do not describe.
+In Fig.\,\ref{comparison}, we display the spatial dependence of the mean-square phase fluctuations relative to the origin, $\langle \hat{\delta \phi}^2_{x0} \rangle$ We observe that the emergence of the local phase-fluctuation maximum we observe using MCTDH in Fig.\,\ref{comparison} is akin to the first-order correlation function dips obtained in Monte Carlo calculations for the Tonks-Girardeau limit of very strong interactions~\cite{Minguzzi}.
+The self-consistent approach MCTDH, similarly, therefore contains many-body correlations between field-operator modes with spatially inhomogeneous modulus, which local-density approximations, by construction, do not describe.